 A settlement of verdict may pay out damages for:

-- Burial and funeral expenses,
+- Burial and funeral expenses for the decedent,

-- Amounts the deceased would have earned as income, and
+- Amounts the deceased would have earned as income,

 - Compensation for the loss of the deceased’s companionship and support.